Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-09/01-anatomy/02-page.md

 ### Multiple Selectors with the Same Rules

-If you need to apply the same rules to more than one element, you can select multiple elements in a single style rule.
+If one needs to apply the same rules to more than one element, they can select multiple elements in a single style rule.
 To do so, separate each selector element with a comma (`,`).

-You can then still go on to apply additional, unique style rules to an already styled element.
-These rules will simply be cumulative.
+One can apply additional, unique style rules to an already styled element.
+These rules are cumulative.

 <div class="code-heading">
   <span class="css">CSS</span>